-AI-enabled tools are rapidly transforming trucking operations, from dispatch and routing to safety monitoring and back-office automation.
-But the speed of adoption has outpaced many fleets’ ability to evaluate how these systems use their data, who is accountable when something goes wrong, and how to distinguish a credible AI vendor from a wrapper around someone else’s model.
-Without a clear governance strategy, motor carriers are often left negotiating AI risk, accountability, and compliance one contract at a time.
+AI-enabled tools have rapidly transformed trucking operations, from dispatch and routing to safety monitoring and back-office automation.
+However, the speed of adoption has outpaced many fleets’ ability to evaluate how these systems use their data, who is accountable when something goes wrong, and how to distinguish a credible AI vendor from a wrapper around someone else’s model.
+Without a clear governance strategy, motor carriers have often been left negotiating AI risk, accountability, and compliance one contract at a time.

-This webinar introduces the upcoming NMFTA AI Governance Framework, a practical resource designed to help trucking organizations deploy AI securely, responsibly, and efficiently.
+This webinar introduced the upcoming NMFTA AI Governance Framework, a practical resource designed to help trucking organizations deploy AI securely, responsibly, and efficiently.

-Attendees will explore the controls outlined in the framework, understand how they align with recognized standards including AIUC-1, ISO 42001, and the NIST AI Risk Management Framework, and learn how those controls translate into trucking-specific guidance fleets can apply regardless of size or cybersecurity maturity.
+Attendees explored the controls outlined in the framework, gained an understanding of how they align with recognized standards including AIUC-1, ISO 42001, and the NIST AI Risk Management Framework, and learned how those controls translate into trucking-specific guidance fleets can apply regardless of size or cybersecurity maturity.

-Built for IT leaders, cybersecurity practitioners, and operations executives, this session provides actionable insight into governing AI adoption without slowing business operations or innovation.
+Built for IT leaders, cybersecurity practitioners, and operations executives, this session provided actionable insight into governing AI adoption without slowing business operations or innovation.

 Learning Outcomes